-The former CyanogenMod developers develop Omni ROM.
+The former CyanogenMod developers developed Omni ROM.
 There is nothing much to talk about the Omni Custom ROM except that it won’t disappoint you.
 When it comes to legacy, compatibility, experience, and stability, there is nothing like Omni ROM.

-With Omni ROM, you can get OmniSwitch app-switcher, active display, Flick2Wake, OmniJaws weather widget app, open delta update utility features.
+With Omni ROM, you can get OmniSwitch app-switcher, active display, Flick2Wake, OmniJaws weather widget app, and open delta update utility features.
 Furthermore, you can alter the notification drawer settings by activating a background image and configuring shortcuts for a specific time.
 Moreover, you can make 10×10 dimension icons and shortcuts with a single click.

 18. Superior OS

 Besides, it is one of the most stable custom ROMs to come into the sea of Android custom ROMs.
-This ROM allows you to customize your themes and filter out your notification.
+This ROM allows you to customize your themes and filter out your notifications.
 Though not heavy on features, this ROM lets you alter the device settings that you would have never expected before.